YorkEarwaker/Automation/ide/thy/README.md

 * 3) Plug in Raspberry Pi to USB first before opening Thonny IDE
 * 3.1) Don't hold down 'Bootloader' on Raspberry Pi before plugging in USB into computer
 * 4) Open Thonny IDE

+When attempting to connect to a Raspberry Pi Pico 2 W, 2035 MCU, that had previously been flashed with MicroPython on Windows 10.
+* Thonny IDE, can successfully connect to Rasbperry Pi Pico 2 W (RPi Pi2W) and see the RPi Pi2W directory structure .

 ```
 $ sudo dmesg